Carles Gil

-Carles Gil de Pareja Vicent (born 22 November 1992) is a Spanish professional footballer who plays as an attacking midfielder for New England Revolution in Major League Soccer.
+Carles Gil de Pareja Vicent (born 22 November 1992) is a Spanish professional footballer who plays as an attacking midfielder for Major League Soccer club New England Revolution, whom he captains.

 He began his career at Valencia, playing mostly in their reserves and making his debut with the first team in 2014.
 He also spent two seasons on loan at Elche, winning promotion to La Liga in 2013.
 After a spell in the Premier League with Aston Villa and a return to Spain with Deportivo La Coruña, he signed for the New England Revolution.

 Club career

 Valencia

 Born in Valencia, Valencian Community, Gil was a product of Valencia CF's youth system, having joined the club at the age of five.
-He made his senior debut at only 17 with the reserves by playing one game in Segunda División B, being brought to the main squad for the 2010, 2011 and 2012 pre-seasons and scoring the third goal in the latter against SV Rödinghausen (4–0 away win).
+He made his senior debut at only 17 with the reserves by playing one game in the Segunda División B, being brought to the main squad for the 2010, 2011 and 2012 pre-seasons and scoring the third goal in the latter against SV Rödinghausen (4–0 away win).
 Shortly after, he earned a professional contract until 2016.

 Gil was loaned to neighbouring Elche CF for the 2012–13 campaign.
-He first played in Segunda División on 19 August 2012, starting in a home game against SD Ponferradina and netting in an eventual 4–2 win.
+He first played in the Segunda División on 19 August 2012, starting in a home game against SD Ponferradina and netting in an eventual 4–2 win.
 He scored in the following match, a 2–1 victory at Hércules CF.

-After being a very important attacking unit as the club returned to La Liga after nearly 25 years, Gil remained with Elche for 2013–14, still owned by the Che.
+After being a very important attacking unit as the club returned to La Liga after nearly 25 years, Gil remained with Elche for 2013–14, still owned by Valencia.
 He made his debut in the competition on 19 August 2013, in a 3–0 loss at Rayo Vallecano.

-Gil scored his first goal in the top flight on 1 March 2014, the game's only goal in a home win over RC Celta de Vigo.
-He subsequently returned to Valencia, making his league debut on 29 August in a 3–0 home defeat of Málaga CF.
+Gil scored his first goal in the top flight on 1 March 2014, the only in the home win over RC Celta de Vigo.
+He subsequently returned to the Mestalla Stadium, making his league debut on 29 August in a 3–0 home defeat of Málaga CF.

-Gil scored his first league goal for Valencia on 28 September 2014, contributing to a 1–1 away draw against Real Sociedad.
+Gil scored his only competitive goal for Valencia on 28 September 2014, contributing to a 1–1 away draw against Real Sociedad in the domestic league.